PeeHaa/php-net-tutorial/topics/07-data-types.md

     $user['username'] = 'PHP Dave';
     $user['fullname'] = 'Dave Doe';
     $user['age'] = 42;

+It is not possible to simply display all the contents of an array by `echo`ing it:

+    <?php
+    $myArray = array('First item',
+                     'Second item',
+                     'Third item',
+                     );

+    echo $myArray;

+This example will print the text `Array` rather than the contents of the array.

 > **Note:**
 > When debugging code it may be useful to see what an array (or any other variable for that matter) contains.
 To display all the contents of a variable we can use the builtin [`var_dump()` function][vardump].
 E.g. in our previous example we could do: `var_dump($user);` to display the contents of our array (including the data types).